Table Of Contents

 Here’s a crucial detail.
 A CUR enables you to create and save cost and usage data to your own Amazon Simple Storage Service (Amazon S3) bucket.
 Some things to note here:

-• You can create up to 10 AWS Cost and Usage Reports for an individual account through the Billing and Cost Management console.
+• Through the Billing and Cost Management console, you can create up to 10 AWS Cost and Usage Reports for an individual account.

-• You can download the CUR data in CSV format (GZIP) or Parquet file format if you want to work the data with tools like QuickSight.
+• You can download the CUR data in CSV format (GZIP) or Parquet file format to work the data with tools like QuickSight.

 • To ensure you always have the most up-to-date CUR data in Amazon S3, choose the “Overwrite existing report” option.

-• To simplify integrating CUR with other analytics tools on AWS, including Amazon Athena, Amazon QuickSight, and Amazon Redshift, choose the “Enable report data integration for” option.
+• Choose the “Enable report data integration for” option to simplify integrating CUR with other analytics tools on AWS, including Amazon Athena, Amazon QuickSight, and Amazon Redshift.

 After you’ve chosen your options, the report will take about 24 hours to generate.
 If you’re familiar with spreadsheet programs like Microsoft Excel or Google Spreadsheets, you’ll recognize this report: